 |10||Oscillating fan||Pure white|

 What is a white noise machine exactly?
 How does a white noise machine work?

 Simply put, white noise machines are devices designed to mask, or cover up, sounds we would otherwise hear.
 They generate “white noise” patterns (a general name, sometimes used incorrectly) to make this possible.

-If the volume of the sounds you want to block are equal to or less than the volume of the white noise, you’ll be prevented from hearing them.
+If the volume of the sound you want to block is equal to or less than the volume of the white noise, you’ll be prevented from hearing them.
 This makes it possible to read or study better, sleep better, concentrate on relaxing, or to keep your privacy in an office setting or bathroom.

 These are just some examples of the most common uses for them.

 Sound machines are used for a wide range of circumstances to block sounds, avoid distractions, and create a soothing and distraction-free environment.

 Some of the most helpful white noise machine uses are:

 - In businesses (cubicle or office privacy)